-- Sacred Drama—shamanic and archetypal drama techniques to embody a returned soul part, an animal, or a gift from a shamanic retrieval session, or to talk to a spirit helper.
+- Sacred Drama—archetypal drama techniques to embody a returned soul part, an animal, or a gift from a shamanic retrieval session, or to talk to a spirit helper.

 - Family Constellation—uncover and release trapped energy from the lineage of your family.

 - Dreamwork—enact characters, animals, symbols, images and energies from your dreams.

 - Family Systems—recognize and shift your role in family patterns, expectations, and alliances.

 - Sculptures—sculpt yourself, or a partner in couples therapy, to physically embody an element of a system and work with it to transform it.